Skip to content

 This seems counterintuitive, so let me explain.

-A big, obvious mistake - the AE attributes a feature to your product that clearly doesn’t exist - is damaging but recoverable.
+A big mistake (such as an AE misattributing a feature) is damaging but recoverable.
 The prospect pushes back.
 The AE corrects.
 The transparency of the correction can even build trust: “I apologize, I was wrong about that.
 Let me verify and get back to you with the accurate answer.”
 The error is visible, addressed, and resolved.

-A small inconsistency - the email says three pricing tiers, the website shows four - is never addressed because it’s never raised.
+A small inconsistency (the email says three pricing tiers while the website shows four) is never addressed.
 The prospect doesn’t ask about it.
 The AE doesn’t know it happened.
 The discrepancy sits in the buyer’s subconscious, contributing to a pattern of unreliability that accumulates without ever surfacing as a specific objection.

 Big mistakes get feedback.
 Small inconsistencies don’t.
 And the ones that don’t get feedback are the ones that compound.